Skip to main content

 ?? "https://api.neuroon.ai";

-var apiKey = builder.Configuration["Neuroon:ApiKey"]!; // from secret manager
+var apiKey = builder.Configuration["Neuroon:ApiKey"]

-c.DefaultRequestHeaders.Add("X-Shop-API-Key", apiKey);
+http.DefaultRequestHeaders.Add("X-Shop-API-Key", apiKey);

 WordPress (PHP)